AI in loyalty programs

 When these conditions are in place, AI becomes more than a campaign optimization tool.
 It strengthens lifecycle strategy and long-term profitability.

-AI in loyalty programs is a governance choice
+AI in loyalty programs is a management choice

 At its core, AI in loyalty programs is not about technology.
 It is about what the organization chooses to optimize.